-C. Recommendation to Establish StreamNet as System of Record for BPA/NPCC Program
+D. Recommendation to Establish StreamNet as System of Record for BPA/NPCC Program

-BPA recognizes the PSMFC StreamNet GIS data layers for GIS locations related to fish populations and sites associated with data submitted to the StreamNet database as the system of record for fish facilities (e.g., hatchery, weirs) and for fish distribution.
-Establishing StreamNet as the system of record for these GIS data layers provides a comprehensive location for Columbia River basin information that is collaboratively informed by partners and facilitates consistency across users.
+BPA recognizes the PSMFC StreamNet GIS data layers for GIS locations related to fish populations and sites associated with data submitted to the StreamNet database as the System of Record for fish facilities funded by the Program (e.g., hatchery, weirs, screens) and for fish distribution.
+Establishing StreamNet as the System of Record for these GIS data layers and associated attributes provides a definitive location for Columbia River basin information that is collaboratively informed by partners and facilitates consistency across users.